 will also require that the employee float as needed between UK Chandler ED and Good Samaritan ED.

 Previous experience as a nursing care tech strongly preferred.

-Good communication skills, dependability
+Good communication skills, dependability, customer service

 Does this position have supervisory responsibilities?